SEARCH UNIVERSITY LIBRARIES

 Note: If you use a different version of SPSS (e.g., 20), or a different edition (e.g., premium rather than standard), you may notice differences in SPSS options and features.
 As a result, you may notice minor discrepancies between the SPSS tutorial content (provided here) and your personal SPSS user experience.
 In most situations, the tutorial content provides adequate guidance across versions and editions.

 Kent State University maintains a university-wide, limited seat license for SPSS Statistics Standard and SPSS Amos.
 These programs can be installed on any university-owned computer at no charge.
 SPSS licenses must be renewed yearly, typically in August.
-Note that SPSS Statistics is compatible with Windows, Mac, and Linux operating systems, but SPSS Amos is only compatible with Windows.
+SPSS Statistics is compatible with Windows and Mac and operating systems, but SPSS Amos is only compatible with Windows.
+(Note for Linux users: Support for the Linux platform has been dropped as of the SPSS Statistics v28 release.
+The last version of SPSS Statistics to support Linux is SPSS Statistics v27.)

 Please contact your local support person to receive a copy of the software or to renew your existing license.